messaging-interop/docs/src/relationships.md

   - A long-term delivery address for \\(P_b\\)(this facilitates recovery)
     - With a guaranteed valid until date
   - An ephemeral delivery address for \\(P_b\\)
-    - With a (closer) guaranteed valid until date
+    - With a short expiry date